The A123 FAQ for Giant Scale and IMAC

 -

 Which finally brings us to why I like this cell so much in Giant Scale and IMAC 3D.. it’s robust ability to handle loads, it’s refusal to flame up even when abused, it’s light weight, it’s over-all longevity, it’s seamless transition into aircraft already equipped with conventional LiIon/liPoly or Nicad/NiMH systems.
 For the LiIon LiPoly guys.. you get to ‘lose’ the regulators, cut the costs in half and at least double or triple the longevity… and get a more dependable system.
-For the NiCad/NiMH guys, you’ll need a new charger and one new charge port on the plane for each pack.. that’s it.
-The cost of the charger (about 65 bucks) is offset in the second year.. by not having to replace the packs.
+For the NiCad/NiMH guys, you’ll need a quality charger that can handle A123 (LiFe) balance charging and a quick mod to your existing chargeport switches.. that’s it.
+The cost of the charger (about 70 bucks) is offset in the second year.. by not having to replace the packs.

 *